Chamber News

 Grand Chamber News

-The Chamber to which the case C.O.C.G. and Others v.
-Lithuania had been allocated has relinquished jurisdiction in favour of the Grand Chamber.
+The Chamber to which the case H.M.M. and Others v.
+Latvia had been allocated has relinquished jurisdiction in favour of the Grand Chamber.

-Main hearing room of the Human Rights building
+Main hearing's room wall - Human Rights building

 Communication of cases